Startup Grind hosts Richard Cooper for a fireside chat

 The next Startup Grind event

-On the 31th of May 2018 Startup Grind will host its next event in Edinburgh, this time featuring Dee Bradbury, VP of Scottish Rugby.
-Tickets to the event as well as more information is available via Startup Grind Edinburgh’s website.
+On the 31th of May 2018 Startup Grind hosted its next event in Edinburgh, this time featuring Dee Bradbury, VP of Scottish Rugby.
+You can read more about the event in our next Startup Grind article.